pointlander/peg/README.md

 grouping <- (rule1 / rule2) rule3
 ```

-For looking ahead for a match (predicate) use:
+For looking ahead a match (predicate), use:
 ```
 lookAhead <- &rule1 rule2
 ```

-For inverse look ahead use:
+For inverse look ahead, use:
 ```
 inverse <- !rule1 rule2
 ```